FAHansel/Stats_Fp_GC/README.md

 Excel “R_FILE” is how our dataset was built to run the R scripts

-R_FILE was divided in sheets, e.g.,
+R_FILE.xlsx was divided in sheets, e.g.,

 Sheet_1